iamcal/php-tokyo-dystopia/docs/api.md

 		# do something with record $id
 	}

-There is no way to distingish between <code>iternext()</code> failing and reaching the last record - 0 is returned in both cases
+There is no way to distingish between <code>iternext()</code> failing and reaching the last record - 0 is returned in both cases.

 Moar!!!
 -------

+These methods still need documenting.

 	$db->tune($expected_records, $expected_tokens, $index_file_size, $options);
 	$db->setcache($max_token_cache_size, $max_cached_leaf_nodes);